twalkerjr22/Dossier-UMD/README.md

 # Developers Guide

 ## Getting Started
-To get started with Dossier, first clone the repo and cd from the terminal/cmd-prompt into the directory where you cloned.
+To get started with Prossier, first clone the repo and cd from the terminal/cmd-prompt into the directory where you cloned.

 Then run: